QuentinRa/blog.quentinra.dev/proj/uml/db/index.md

 You will write **#** and/or **underline**
 the attribute that is the key.
-You may have more than one attribute, and if that's the case then the unique constraint is not applied to each attribute of the key but all of them.
+You may have more than one attribute, and if that's the case, then the unique constraint is not applied to each attribute of the key, but to the key as a whole.

 Usually, we are not using key (`clef`) but identifier (``identifiant``),